 Advisor responsibility: Explain the tradeoffs clearly, identify the custody lane that fits the client, and avoid stepping into technical implementation beyond your expertise.

-Specialist responsibility: Design and implement direct or collaborative custody, hardware setup, key distribution, recovery procedures, and operational security controls.
+Specialist responsibility: Design and implement direct or collaborative security, hardware setup, key distribution, recovery procedures, and operational security controls.

 Advisors frame the custody decision.
 Specialists build the security model.